Wodooman/holiday-management-system/README.md

 # README #

-HolidaySystem
+Holiday Management System

 ### What is this repository for? ###

 * System for tracking and management holidays
-* Version
+* Version 1.0.0

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+* Pre-requirements together with instructions are described in README.md files inside sub-projects

 ### Contribution guidelines ###

-* Writing tests
-* Code review
+* Code review via Pull requests (PR)
-* Other guidelines
+* Testing: manually test before posting PR

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner - Wodooman
-* Other community or team contact